In page navigation

 Risks

-Copy link to sectionMethodology: How did we choose the best crypto spread betting brokers?
+Copy link to sectionMethodology: How we chose the best crypto spread betting brokers